-One reason you may need to ship a crane is if it's purchased by someone who needs to have it shipped to them in another country or even another state or province.
+One reason you may need to ship a crane is if it's purchased by someone who needs to transport or have it shipped to them in another country or even another state or province.
 In these cases, the crane will typically be transported on a lift truck.

 If the crane you currently have is old and no longer able to work, you may need to purchase a new one.
 Even though most cranes can last for a couple of decades, it's still possible that something may go wrong.

 There are times when you may need to replace your current crane with another one that has more enhanced features.
 For example, some cranes can lift heavier loads compared to older models.
-To do this, you must first get rid of an older crane or purchase a newer one to make way for expansion or improvements elsewhere on the site.
+To do this, you must first get rid of an older crane or purchase a newer one to make way for expansion or improvements elsewhere on the job site.

 If you discover a problem with your crane, you will probably need to ship it in for repairs or replace specific components that are already damaged or worn out.

 Tower cranes lift heavy materials and equipment into place for building, construction, or other projects.
 Giant tower cranes can reach heights of up to 400 feet, but the majority of tower cranes top out around 250 feet.
-Tower cranes are shipped using flatbed trucks since they are too tall to load into standard semi-trailer trucks.
+Tower cranes are shipped using flatbed trucks since they are too tall to accommodate a load into standard semi-trailer trucks.

 Mobile cranes are used in several ways, from lifting equipment onto heavy machinery to assisting in building construction or demolition.
-Mobile crane operations also include high-capacity lifts.
-The average lift capacity for a mobile crane is between 4,500 and 5,500 pounds.
+Mobile crane transport operations also include high-capacity lifts.
+The average lift capacity for a mobile crane transportation move is between 4,500 and 5,500 pounds.
 Mobile cranes are also shipped using semi-trailer trucks.
 These cranes are typically much longer than tower cranes.

 Boom cranes are the workhorse of many industrial settings.
 These cranes can operate in various ways, but the most common are boom-on-boom and boom-off-boom.
 Boom-on-boom designs have one long arm that moves forward while the other arm rotates to provide a lift capability.
 The boom arm will extend out from the side of the crane, providing a better range of movement.
 Boom-off-boom cranes have two tracks, one for the crane itself and another for the boom.
-Standard trailers for shipping boom cranes include removable goosenecks, flatbeds, and low-boys.
+Standard trailers for shipping boom truck cranes can include removable goosenecks, flatbeds, and low-boys.

 Industrial cranes are used in industrial and construction settings, including factories, where they lift heavy items or place them in specific locations.
 These cranes are usually gigantic and can reach incredibly high altitudes.
-They can also be very heavy and can require additional trucks or support vehicles to transport them.
+They can also be very heavy and can require additional trucks or ground support vehicles to transport them.

 Crawler cranes enable workers to operate in areas that would otherwise be inaccessible.
-Some crawler cranes have a hydraulic lift system, which allows them to be controlled remotely and vary their height while in motion, while other crawler cranes can also be remotely controlled.
+Some crawler cranes have a hydraulic lift system, which allows them to be controlled remotely by drivers and vary their height while in motion, while other crawler cranes can also be remotely controlled.
 There are various ways to ship a crawler crane, including semi-trailer trucks and special trailers for rough terrain.

 Several factors need to be taken into consideration when shipping a crane.
 The entire process can vary depending on the type of crane and its purpose.
 However, some general guidelines apply to most cranes.
 Here is a list of items that should be considered when shipping a crane:

 Different types of cranes require different shipping methods.
 The best way to ship a crane depends on the kind of work it does.
-For example, stacking them closely together is ideal if you are shipping a crane that will be used for moving equipment, such as a forklift or mobile cranes.
+For example, stacking them closely together is ideal if you are shipping a crane that will be used for moving heavy equipment around, such as a forklift or mobile cranes.
 If you're shipping other types of cranes, like derricks or boom-and-boom cranes, it's best to place them in separate boxes, so they don't get out of balance.

-When shipping a crane, you'll want to factor in adequate time for other aspects of the transportation process.
+When shipping a crane, you'll want to factor in adequate time for other aspects of the crane transportation process.
 For example, some cranes ship better in certain weather conditions than others.
 If you'll be shipping a crane during an unusual season, or if the weather is going to be bad at the time of delivery, it may be advisable to schedule your delivery for a different time of year.

 There are several challenges associated with shipping a crane, including:

-Many shipping routes have weight restrictions that must be considered, especially if you're shipping on a flatbed truck.
+Many shipping routes have weight restrictions that must be considered, especially if you're shipping cargo on a flatbed truck.
 If you're shipping something like a boom-and-boom crane, it may require a flatbed trailer capable of carrying more weight than a standard truck could handle.
-You must balance the loads, so they don't tip or fall over while transported.
+You must balance and manage the loads, so they don't tip or fall over while transported.

-Shipping a crane during harsh weather can sometimes be difficult and challenging for shipping companies.
+Shipping containers with a crane during harsh weather can sometimes be difficult and challenging for shipping companies.
 If the weather is going to be bad at the time of delivery, it's best to schedule the delivery for a different time of year.

 If you're shipping something like a boom-and-boom crane, it may require a flatbed trailer capable of carrying more weight than a standard truck could handle.
-If this is the case, you'll want to ensure that the length of your delivery plan is sufficient to factor this into the equation.
+If this is the case, you'll want to ensure that the length of your delivery plan is sufficient to factor this into the freight cost equation.

 Shipping a crane is not always simple, but keeping your business moving forward is essential.
 If you're shipping a crane, it's important to take the time to understand the process and to ensure that everything runs as smoothly as possible.
-If you're interested in learning more about how we can help with your next shipment, give us a call or fill out our contact form today!
+If you're interested in learning more about how we can help with your next crane shipment, give us a call or fill out our contact form today!
 We'd love to speak with you.